bikubi/dvdlikenav.js/README.md

 # dvdlikenav.js

-Navigate a movie like it has a DVD menu: add buttons and point them to regions.
+Navigate a movie like it has a DVD menu: add buttons and point them to regions and jump to scenes on key press.

-Runs in a browser, intended for touch screen displays.
+Runs in a fullscreen browser.
+I used this for a presentation (with touch input) and for a simple game (with a custom keyboard).

 ## Requirements